Joseph Steward: Hartford years

 Soon after Mariah's birth, the family moved to Hartford, CT.
 In 1797 Steward became a Deacon of the First Church of Hartford, a position he held until his death.
 In 1799, he joined with Reverends Nathan Strong and Abel Flint to compile a hymnal titled The Hartford Selection of Hymns.
 The book was very successful and went through eight editions by 1821.

-He died on April 15, 1822 at the age of 69.
+He died on April 15, 1822, at the age of 69.
 He was survived by his wife Sarah and his daughters, Sarah and Anna.
 He is buried in the North Cemetery in Hartford, CT (Section F, Lot 452).

 Painter

 Steward was a largely self-taught artist, although he may have studied with Jonathan Trumbull in the fall of 1792, during Trumbull's brief residency in Hartford.
+He was influenced by the painter Ralph Earl.
+Both were in Hartford at the same time, and knew many of the same people.

 Steward is known to have been painting portraiture on a regular basis by 1788.
 He did not, however, always paint from life.
 There are many examples of him copying other works.

-In 1793 he was commissioned by Dartmouth College to create full length portraits of John Phillips, a soon-to-be retired member of the college's board, and Eleazar Wheelock, the school's founder.
+In 1793, he was commissioned by Dartmouth College to create full length portraits of John Phillips, a soon-to-be retired member of the college's board, and Eleazar Wheelock, the school's founder.
 The portraits were not completed until August 1796.
 This was his largest and best documented commission.
 That same year, he opened a “Painting Room" in the State House.
 The Connecticut General Assembly had given him permission to use a room in the newly completed capitol's third floor as a painting studio.